kush-gupt/ramalama-k8s/README.md

 - 🎛️ **Stay in control** - Run models on your own infrastructure, no external API calls needed
 - 📦 **Choose your model** - Easy support for popular models like Qwen, Llama, Mistral, and more
 - 🔄 **Scale effortlessly** - Built-in CI/CD, multi-environment support, and GitOps compatibility
+- 🤖 **AI-Powered Assistance** - Integrate with OpenShift Lightspeed for intelligent cluster management

 ## 🌟 Key Features